Scion-Kin/alx-low_level_programming/README.md

-This is a repo containing scripts used to interact with the shell
+This is a repo containing alx c programming projects